From Zones to Strain & Focus

 The chart above is from Xert’s Workout Designer.
 It shows the power intervals in multicoloured lines and shows Maximal Power Available (MPA) in magenta.
 MPA provides a measure of how much power Andre has at any given moment.
 When MPA gets close to the power line, it means that the workout becomes more difficult to complete.
 The workout designer also shows the difficulty score in the hatched black & white line.

-For this workout, despite not seeing a significant drop in MPA during the workout, the Xert Strain Score, (118 XSS) for the 63 minutes is quite high for Andre.
+For Andre, the workout’s MPA chart shows power intervals and tracks how close MPA comes to his power output, reflecting workout difficulty.
+Despite no significant drop in MPA, Andre’s Xert Strain Score (XSS) is 118 in 63 minutes, reflecting a challenging session for his fitness level.
 The Focus Type, which is based on the work allocation ratios, is Endurance, which translates to having a Focus of ~15:00 minute power.
 His weighted average power for the workout is 239W (not shown).

-If we now instead reverse the Zone 4 and Zone 5 intervals:
+Now, what if we reverse the Zone 4 and Zone 5 intervals?

 Time-in-zones is identical to the previous workout.
 Andre’s new Workout MPA Chart is now:

-The Total Work Performed for the workout remains the same at 834 kJ.
-The Normalized Average Power is also essentially unchanged rising only 0.2 W. However, the Total Strain increases by 33% to 157 XSS.
-This is because doing the Zone 5 interval first causes significant fatigue, which lowers MPA, and then Andre must do the next 10 minutes just below Threshold Power.
-This is a much more difficult workout to complete – the difficulty score significantly higher (152 vs 118).
-The Total Strain also reflects this added difficulty.
+The total work performed for the workout remains the same at 834 kJ.
+The Normalized Average Power is also essentially unchanged rising only 0.2 W. However, the Xert Strain Score increases by 33% to 157 XSS.
+This is because doing the Zone 5 interval first causes significant fatigue, which lowers MPA, and then Andre must do the next 10 minutes in a fatigued state just below his Threshold Power.
+This is a much more difficult workout to complete – the difficulty score significantly higher (152 vs 114).
 In this case, Focus also remains relatively unchanged, so the primary benefit is still around ~15 min power.

 When MPA is accounted for in a workout, the order in which the work performed in zones matters.
 Looking at the workout only through the lens of time-in-zones, weighted average power and total work miss this important information.